Education of immigrants in the United States: Economic inequality within United States' immigration

 Economic inequality is a visible issue with immigrant households in the United States.
 Inequality is especially visible when examining a household's income.
 According to a 1998 study by researcher Edward Coulson, Hispanic households tend to have a higher income than black households; while Asian households tend to earn more than Anglos.
 The reasons for this inequality can vary, however education and an influx of workers can play a role, as the number of legal immigrants in the workforce increased from 200,000 in 1948 to 700,000 in 1990.
 One of the issues that this influx of immigrants presented is what "Economists Brian Hibbs and Gihoon Hong found that immigration is responsible for about 24 percent of the increase in income inequality among U.S. metropolitan areas between 1990 and 2000".
 A surplus of available workers can result in lower wages, especially with unskilled laborers.
 This can then result to the employers easily replacing their workforce.
 In a 2013 report for the Center for Immigration Studies, research found that a growth in numbers of immigrants entering the workforce has increased the size of the education/age group within the lower income bracket by 10% and reduces the wage of native-born men in that specific group by 3.7 percent and the wage of all native-born workers by 2.5 percent.
 Native workers lacking a high school diploma have experienced the largest negative impact on household income as a result of immigrant workers.
 They make up a modest share of the workforce, and tend to be among the poorest Americans.
 Temporary entry visas make it difficult for most temporary workers to switch employers once in the United States, due to the number of others looking for the same type of job.
 The number of immigrants overall has shifted dramatically throughout the past 100 years.
 In 1910 it was at its peak at 15% being foreign-born citizens, in 1970 it shrank to 4.7% and now has spiked to 13% in 2010.
 What makes the difference today is the demographic immigrating to the US.
 In the early 20th century, that influx of immigrants came from Southern and Eastern Europe which was closer in cultural resemblance to the developed American culture of the time as well as their labor skills being almost universal in the early factory setting.
 Today, "53% of immigrants are from Mexico, Central America, the Caribbean, or South America; further, about 59% of the illegal immigrant population in the United States in 2011 is from Mexico, with another 14% from El Salvador, Guatemala, and Honduras."
 Many immigrants come with poor English, low education and lack of any labor skills the American market needs.
 Other factors that this affects is the wage that these workers are and have been paid.
 In 1910 the immigrants were paid a lower rate due to the lack of labor laws yet to be passed.
 Today's immigrants have more factors to worry about than in the past, One of the main reasons for wage gaps in native-born and foreign-born Americans is skill and experience.
 This had led to several other issues as listed by bls.gov such as credentials, tasks, employer, location and performance.
+Immigrants from North Africa and the Middle East, on average, have higher levels of education and are more likely to be proficient in English and to be naturalized.